 - Live plants integrated into the design

 Pedestrian flyovers and access roads allow you to get excellent views of the façade.
-(Though not as good as the views the waste disposal truck drivers get: they have their own Hundertwasser toilet facility, apparently.)
+(Though not as good as the views the waste disposal truck drivers get: they even have their own Hundertwasser toilet facility, apparently.)

 Another curiosity is the large cap perched on the roof.